aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/vscode-container.md

 ```

 !!! note Repository file path
-    By default Docker cannot load a file from your host, the path you provide in `AVD_USER_REPOS` must be configured using a shared volume.
+    By default, Docker can't load a file from your host.
+The path you provide in `AVD_USER_REPOS` must be configured using a shared volume.

 For more details and options, you can check our repository for this container: __[arista-netdevops-community/docker-avd-vscode](https://github.com/arista-netdevops-community/docker-avd-vscode)__